annenkov/stlcnorm/README.md

 set of lambda terms, definition of alpha-equivalence, proof of equivariance of the typing relation)
 * Bi-directional type checking for STLC (with Étienne MIQUEY) - WIP.
 * Intrinsically-typed System T (STLC with natural numbers).
-Features a denotation function on the intrisic syntax allowing for "unquiting" syntactic expressions into Coq's definitions.
+Features a denotation function on the intrinsic syntax allowing for "unquoting" syntactic expressions into Coq's definitions.
+* An interpretation of the intrinsically-typed syntax of the STLC into a cartesian closed category using the Equations plugin for advanced pattern-matching on dependent types.
+It also features notations for "calculational proofs" similar to Lean and Agda.
+They allow for chaining several equational reasoning steps in an explicit manner.

 Browse the docs
 -----------